RGSS3/doremi/README.md

 **Just another way of writing Ruby/DSL**.
 Not to get confused with JSX, which is another way to writing HTML, not JS.
 But it happens to be able to generate components like React, but React requires a JS runtime, Doremi does not always require a Ruby runtime after generation.

-Generally, ruby lacks something acting as Macros in Lisp, and XML even can't run by itself.
+Generally, Ruby lacks something acting as Macros in Lisp, and XML even can't run by itself.
 Put them together to make better use.

 several usages:
 ```ruby